-As I read through Total Money Makeover I realized how much I was already practicing what Ramsay preached.
+As I read through Total Money Makeover I realized how much I was already practicing what Ramsey preached.
 You can’t have a TMM without budgeting every month and living within your means.
 It takes discipline.
-Or what Ramsay says:
+Or what Ramsey says:

 “John Maxwell has the best quote on budgeting I have ever heard.
 I wish I had said it: ‘A budget is people telling their money where to go instead of wondering where it went.’”